-Once in Sicily, you cannot miss the vibrant street food scene.
+Once in Sicily, you will be amazed by Sicilian multicultural heritage, but you cannot miss the vibrant street food scene.
 In fact, it is the essence of the Sicilian cuisine.
 Locals and visitors alike eat out in the streets, talk to each other, and accidentally tempt passersby.
 The popular street foods include Sfincione, Arancini (fried rice balls similar to supplì in Rome), Pane, Panelle e Crocch, Babbaluci (snails); Pani caʼ meusa (beef spleen sandwiches); Stigghiola (intestines of lamb).
 A local favorite to enjoy street food is Franco u Vastiddaru, which is near to another foodie place Mercato Vucciria.

 Some of the typical pasta dishes in Sicily are Spaghetti ai ricci (spaghetti with urchins), Pasta alla Norma (pasta with cheese and aubergines, in the picture above), Pasta al pesto di pistacchi (pasta with pistachio pesto), and Pasta con le sarde (pasta with sardines).
 You can try Pasta alla Norma at Trattoria De Fiore in Catania.
 We could not find the other pasta dishes anywhere.
 However, you can buy a jar of pistachio pesto and make Pasta al pesto di pistacchi by yourself.

 Since Sicily is an island, fresh seafood is delicacies here.
 They are not very expensive compared to the prices in other seaside places in Italy.
 Some of the delicacies include picci (urchins), polpo bollito (boiled octopus), cozze (mussels), swordfish, and sardines.
 The fried sardine dish we had in Trattoria De Fiore was simple and tasty.